mkotsovoulou/ods6001a/assignments/assignment7/README.md

 ```

 You can re-submit your solution as many times as you want.
-When you are happy with your solution, download the code and `results.txt` produced with the data from the dictionary and upload it to Canvas.
+When you are happy with your solution, download the code and upload it to Canvas.

 ![Image of download](download.png)